My New Homemade Kiln for Pottery

 I bought a new cabin (an old one, but you know; new to me) and moved in.
 Transporting all my stuff was a lot of work, especially my refractory stones.
 I don’t know the total weight, but it took many trips with my car.

-My New DIY Pottery Kiln!
+My New Homemade Kiln for Pottery!
 Or not much of a kiln yet, but here it comes!
 I just need to flatten this place first, and it’s muddy now in all the autumn rain.
 But here is a simple foundation, I don’t have time to make a better fondation before the winter, and I hope I have time to fire up the kiln a time or two before the snow comes (it’s just a lot of winter and snow here in the mountains).

 And, as you can see, I have started flattening an area for my new kiln.
 It doesn’t look like much work, but it is!
 Let’s hope I can finish it and do some test-firings before winter.